 Hold the mould in the hot oil, and let the batter cook for 30 seconds to 1 minute, or until golden.

 Have a pair of tongs handy, so that if the rosette falls off the iron into the oil, you can retrieve it before it burns.

 Lift the rosette iron out of the oil.
 Tip it upside down to drain oil for a few seconds, then with a fork, push the rosette off onto paper towel or brown paper to drain (you may be able to detach it with 1 or 2 gentle shakes.)

 Reheat the iron for 1 minute before repeating (some people like to have two irons on the go, with one reheating while the other is being used to cook.)

 If you want to serve them warm, stack them as you make them with layers of paper towel between them, and place in a lukewarm oven as you go along.

-You can make shell Rosettes using the “Timable Shell” mould that can be filled with savoury fillings, or with ice cream, sherbet, fruit salad, pudding, custard, etc for dessert.
+You can make shell rosettes using the “timbale shell” mould that can be filled with savoury fillings, or with ice cream, sherbet, fruit salad, pudding, custard, etc. for dessert.

 If the batter doesn’t stick to your mould when you dip it in the batter, then the mould is not hot enough.

 Rosettes will store in a sealed tin for 8 to 10 days, or you can freeze them for up to 2 months.
-If freezing, only sprinkle the sugar on them after you have thawed them completely (it should only take 15 to 30 minutes for them to thaw at room temperature.)
+Tt should only take 15 to 30 minutes for them to thaw at room temperature.
+When freezing, sprinkle the sugar on them only after you have thawed them completely.